bk/wmk-docs/content/shortcodes.md

 """) >}}
 ```

-In this example, the caption contains Markdown which would be converted to HTML
+In this example, the caption contains markdown which would be converted to HTML
-by the shortcode component.
+by the shortcode component (assuming we're dealing with the default `figure`
+shortcode).

 Note that shortcodes are not escaped inside code blocks, so if you need to show
 examples of shortcode usage in your content they must be escaped in some way in